 Birthplace: United States of America

 Adras Paul LaBorde, I, was a reporter, managing editor, and columnist for the Alexandria Daily Town Talk, the largest newspaper in Central Louisiana.
 His career stretched from the mid-1940s into the early 1990s.
 An authority on 20th-century Louisiana government and politics, he wrote some ten thousand columns under the title, "The Talk of the Town," a play on the name of the newspaper.
 LaBorde wrote about the strengths and the foibles of Louisiana's vast array of determined politicians. ...more on Wikipedia

-Birthplace: Avoyelles Parish, United States, with Territories, Louisianasee more on Adras LaBorde
+Birthplace: Louisiana, United States of Americasee more on Adras LaBorde